Affiliate links on Android Authority may earn us a commission. Learn more.

 - Your Fitbit and iPhone are now paired.

-A: Double-check if your iPhone is running the latest version of iOS and is supported by Fitbit.
+Check if your iPhone is running the latest version of iOS and is supported by Fitbit.
 Other troubleshooting steps should include restarting both devices and restarting Bluetooth.

-A: No, these apps are identical on both platforms and provide similar functionality.
+No, these apps are identical on both platforms and provide similar functionality.